shaloo/docs.arcana/docs/howto/arcana_wallet/wallet_show.md

 {% include "./code-snippets/auth_show_wallet.md" %}

 If the wallet is not already displayed in the context of the application, `showWallet()` will bring up the following wallet UI.
-If the wallet is displayed in the minimized mode before `showWallet()` function is called, then it will cause the minimized wallet widget to change into the full wallet UI.
+If the wallet is displayed in the minimized state before the `showWallet``()`` function is called, then it will cause the minimized wallet state to change into the maximized wallet UI.

 <img src="/img/an_wallet_balance.png" width="300"/>